kiwookim/kiwookim/README.md

 As a full-stack software engineer, I have enjoyed using React/Redux, Node/Express, and Python for the backend with Flask.
 With those technologies, I have built E-commerce and social media website solo and with fellow engineers.

-In my free time, I enjoy cycling and watching films.
+In my free time, I enjoy cycling and listening to music.

 - 📫 How to reach me ...  kwedgemusic@gmail.com